getindata/flink-http-connector/README.md

 When using `gid.connector.http.source.lookup.continue-on-error` as true, consider adding extra metadata columns that will surface information about failures into your stream.

-Note that if Metadata columns are specified and the status code is ignored, then a row containing metadata columns will be produced.
+Note that if metadata columns are specified and the status code is ignored, then a row containing metadata columns will be produced.
 If the status code is ignored and there are no metadata columns defined, then no row will be emitted; this ensures that the expected inner join behaviour still occurs.